 A Answers (2)

-Mehmet Oz, MD, Cardiology, answeredThere is no statute of limitations on getting an erection or having sex.
+Mehmet Oz, MD, Cardiology (Cardiovascular Disease), answeredThere is no statute of limitations on getting an erection or having sex.
 More than half of men over age 75 can still have erections.
 One way to insure you will be one of them is to avoid erection-sabotaging illnesses (and the medications that treat them) that hit older men in much greater numbers: cardiovascular disease, diabetes, and other conditions that cause erectile dysfunction (ED), the inability to get and maintain an erection during sex.
 How to avoid these killers of your sex life?
 Pretty simple.
 Keep your body healthy by shelving junk food for a nutritious diet, keep moving every day, and deflecting stress.
 Always talk with your doctor about whether you're physically up for sex.
 If so, get to work—and enjoy it!Helpful?
 2 people found this helpful.